MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/microsoft-365-change-guide.md

 #### Client configuration controls

-After Microsoft 365 Apps are deployed to devices and users, at your defined cadence and with enterprise-grade tools, Microsoft provides you granular client configuration controls.
+After Microsoft 365 Apps are deployed to devices and users, at your defined cadence and with enterprise-grade tools, Microsoft provides you with granular client configuration controls.
 Microsoft 365 Apps have over 2,000 configuration options allowing you to alter client behavior to suit your organization’s risk, compliance, and operational profiles.

 Although group policy has historically been used to enforce client settings and is still a viable method, we've developed a cloud-based synchronization nexus service that allows policies to roam with users: [Cloud Policy](../admincenter/overview-cloud-policy.md).
 This service lets you enforce policy settings for Microsoft 365 Apps for enterprise on a user's device, even if the device isn't domain joined or otherwise managed.
 When a user signs into Microsoft 365 Apps for enterprise on a device, the policy settings roam to that device.
 You can also enforce some policy settings for Office web apps, both for users who are signed in and for users who access documents anonymously.